astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-Imports the configuration data for this application from the file with the specified `pathname`.
+Imports the config data for this application from the file with the specified `pathname`.

 ##### Parameters